-In this Raspberry Pi Volumio tutorial, we are showing you the basics of installing the headless music player, Volumio.
+In this tutorial, we show you the basics of installing the headless music player Volumio to the Raspberry Pi.

 Volumio is an open source, a headless music player that is designed to be able to play almost every single music file, providing support for MP3, FLAC, WAV, AAC, ALAC, DSD and many more.